urbantreelion/ece350-lab-manual/_lab1/part2.md

 ### Frequency display resolution

 In this step we will expand the frequency scale on the FFT display so that you can view the signals with greater resolution.
-Recall from the previous tutorial that the span of the frequency axis is determined by the sample rate (256 kHz for this file).
+Recall from the previous lab part on AM transmitters that the span of the frequency axis is determined by the sample rate (256 kHz for this file).
 While we cannot change the original data, we can resample it to either increase or decrease the sample rate.
 We will decrease the sample rate by using decimation.
 Modify the flow graph as follows:

 - Add a *Variable* block (under *Variables* category).
 Set the ID to `resamp_factor` and the Value to 4.